And balanced on the biggest wave, you race towards an early grave

 Russell Brand and Jonathan Ross are everywhere across the broadcast and press media thanks to a phone prank which at best was ill advised but is hardly the stuff to be headlining the news is it?
 Driving home yesterday the normally excellent Drive programme on 5 Live spoke of more or less nothing else.

-losing jobs and homes, companies are being laid to waste, a banking and financial system so hideously full of corrupt and crooked gamblers continues to destroy our pension hopes, soldiers continue to die fighting illegal and pointless wars and the worlds self appointed Policeman starts to choose its next leader, the UK and its' Daily Mail worshipping fuckwit moral minority screams for the heads of two popular presenters who screwed up.
+So whilst people are losing jobs and homes, companies are being laid to waste, a banking and financial system so hideously full of corrupt and crooked gamblers continues to destroy our pension hopes, soldiers continue to die fighting illegal and pointless wars and the worlds self appointed Policeman starts to choose its next leader, the UK and its' Daily Mail worshipping fuckwit moral minority screams for the heads of two popular presenters who screwed up.

 I'm no fan of either, Russell Brand's type of humour leaves me cold.
 I'm funnier than him by a country mile.
 Ross is a good film reviewer but a shit chat show host.
 Again I'm funnier than him by a long way, but the difference with me is I would be interested in what the guest has to say, whereas Ross is all about himself.
 Don't get me wrong here, what they did was puerile and inappropriate.
 They deserve censure for sure and a warning on future behaviour.
 But sacking?